the stained glass guide {to diving in}

 1. The Stained Glass Guide: Supplies

 Let’s begin at the beginning, shall we?
 If you’re truly interested, it’s good to investigate.
-Get a guesstimate on costs, and shop around doing a little homework before you dive in completely.
+Get a guesstimate on costs, and shop around, doing a little homework before you dive in completely.
 I guess that’s why I recommend taking a local class first, to ensure that you are ready to make the investment.
 It is an investment, but you can slowly start collecting supplies and shopping around if you take your time.
 I took Bonnie’s local class and fell in love, then slowly started adding essential tools so I could take it on at home.
-For argument’s sake, we’ll say you are already in love, and dive in.
+For argument’s sake, we’ll say you are already in love and dive in.

 Here I’ve listed all the supplies needed to take it up on your own.
 Do a little shopping around based on my list, but this should be a pretty comprehensive guide.
 I would say that the initial cost is up front, but each project can be costly depending on the glass.
 I’ll be blunt: Stained Glass is not a cheap hobby.
 It pays to slowly build your inventory.
-It is well worth the investment and shopping around to figure out what you want.
+It is well worth the investment, and it is worth shopping around to figure out what you want.

 Pssst… we literally have everything here in Amazon minus the copper came!
 Be sure to check it out.